 No.We retain ownership of any products ordered until we have received full payment for such products.

-Sure.You may pay online using either your PayPal account, or any of the credit and debit cards shown below.Together they provide a secure internet payment system for both credit and debit card payment.
+Sure.Any of the credit and debit cards shown below..They provide a secure internet payment system for both credit and debit card payment.
 All payment information is securely encrypted using state of the art SSL encryption.We DON'T save any credit card information to our system.

 Of course .All items can be returned for a full refund within 7 days of receipt.
 Buyer is responsible for the Shipping costs.Please feel free to ask any questions you might have before placing an order.